MindustryID/TerjemahanIndonesia/README.md

-# TerjemahanIndonesia
+# Terjemahan Indonesia
-A Temporary Indonesian Translation Mod for V7 ( might be remove once V8 Release )
+A Temporary Indonesian Translation Mod for V7
+( might be remove once V8 Release )